GitOps With ArgoCD: From Hype to Stable Production

 │ └── helm/ # Helm chart or values

-• Separate app code from configuration.
-The app code repo isn’t the config repo.
-Configuration changes don’t require image rebuild.
+- Separate app code from configuration: configuration changes don’t require image rebuild.

-• Branch or directory per environment.
-I prefer directories (Kustomize overlays) over branches — easier to see differences between environments.
+- Directories per environment (Kustomize overlays) over branches — easier to see differences.

-• Image automation with automated commits.
-Tools like ArgoCD Image Updater detect new images and commit to the config repo.
+- Image automation with automated commits: ArgoCD Image Updater detects new images and commits to the config repo.

-• Auto-sync without prune: applies changes but doesn’t delete resources that disappear from Git.
-More conservative.
+- Auto-sync without prune: applies changes but doesn’t delete resources disappearing from Git.
+Conservative.

-• Auto-sync with prune: applies all changes and deletes what’s no longer in Git.
-More strict but dangerous if someone accidentally deletes something.
+- Auto-sync with prune: applies all changes and deletes what’s no longer in Git.
+Dangerous if someone accidentally deletes something.

-A recommendation: manual sync in production initially, auto-sync without prune in staging, self-heal in dev.
-As confidence grows, move production to controlled auto-sync.
+Progressive recommendation: manual in production at first, auto-sync without prune in staging, self-heal in dev.
+Move production to controlled auto-sync as team confidence grows.

 Common Production Mistakes

-• Self-heal without team discipline.
-If a dev changes something by hand for debug and ArgoCD reverts within a minute, frustration.
-Clear policy: manual changes → understand they get reverted, do them only in documented emergencies.
+- Self-heal without team discipline: if someone changes something by hand for debugging and ArgoCD reverts it within a minute, frustration follows.
+Clear policy: manual changes only in documented emergencies.

-• Monstrous configuration repositories.
-A single repo with 200 apps becomes slow to sync and hard to review.
-Consider splitting by domain or team.
+- Monstrous config repositories: a single repo with 200 apps is slow to sync.
+Split by domain or team.

-• Misused sync waves.
-Too many dependencies between waves complicates deploys.
+- Misused sync waves: too many inter-wave dependencies complicates deploys.
 Keep the graph simple.

-• CRDs as a normal app.
-CRDs must come before resources using them.
-Sync waves or separate bootstrap app.
+- CRDs as normal apps: CRDs must precede resources using them.
+Use sync waves or a separate bootstrap app.

 Comparison With Flux

-Flux is the other mature GitOps tool.
-Practical differences:
+Flux[2] is the other mature GitOps tool.
+The most relevant practical differences:

-• Philosophy: ArgoCD feels more like an “application”, Flux more “controllers in the cluster”.
+- Philosophy: ArgoCD feels more like an “application”; Flux feels more like “controllers in the cluster”.

-• Image automation: Flux has it natively; ArgoCD requires extra component (Image Updater).
+- Image automation: Flux has it natively; ArgoCD requires the Image Updater component.

 Conclusion

 ArgoCD has consolidated GitOps as a mature deploy practice for Kubernetes.
 Well implemented — with team discipline, secrets managed separately, and sync policies appropriate to the environment — it improves deploy reliability, audit trail, and recovery speed.
-Poorly implemented — with secrets in Git, monstrous configuration, no backups — it just adds another layer to maintain.
-The difference is in the operational details.
+Poorly implemented — with secrets in Git, monstrous configuration, and no backups — it just adds another layer of complexity.
+The difference lies in operational details, not the tool.